Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: Introduction

-Because existing datasets predominantly contain single-answer questions, prior calibration studies have largely overlooked multi-answer settings, leaving it unclear how training-free confidence calibration methods—especially consistency-based approaches—behave in this scenario.
-Although multi-answer questions can be easier, as any correct answer suffices and accuracy may increase, consistency-based methods may assign low confidence due to disagreement among equally valid answers, potentially reducing overconfidence ~\citep{yin2023selfaware, Xiong2024SemanticCluster} but in a miscalibrated manner.
+Existing benchmarks largely overlook the multi-answer setting and are not directly suitable for evaluating confidence calibration under it (see Appendix~\ref{sec:limitation-benchmarks} for a detailed discussion).
 To systematically study confidence estimation under multi-answer question answering (QA), we introduce MACE (\textbf{M}ulti-\textbf{A}nswer \textbf{C}onfidence \textbf{E}stimation), a benchmark of 12,000 question–answer pairs spanning six factual domains, where each question has 1, 2, 4, or 6 correct answers. \looseness=-1

-Grounded on MACE, we evaluate 15 representative confidence calibration methods, including token-probability–based, verbalized, and consistency-based approaches, across four LLM families (LLaMA, Qwen, DeepSeek, and GPT), ranging from 7B to 72B parameters.
+Using MACE, we evaluate 15 representative confidence calibration methods across four LLM families (LLaMA, Qwen, DeepSeek, and GPT), ranging from 7B to 72B parameters.
 Our experiments reveal that: (1) as the number of correct answers increases, LLMs achieve higher QA accuracy but exhibit lower confidence; (2) in realistic settings with mixed ground-truth answer cardinalities, methods that achieve SOTA calibration on single-answer questions collapse due to severe miscalibration on multi-answer questions; and (3) this confidence degradation is more pronounced for larger models (e.g., 70B), as they tend to alternate among a wider set of correct answers than smaller models. \looseness=-1

 To address this, we propose SCA (\textbf{S}emantic \textbf{C}onfidence \textbf{A}ggregation), which calibrates confidence by aggregating the probabilities of multiple high-confidence answers rather than relying on the most confident one.
 Specifically, we use the token-level sequence generation probability of each sampled response as its confidence signal.
-Since low-confidence responses contribute minimally, a simple summation over sampled responses yields improved calibration under mixed-answer settings, while preserving calibration performance on single-answer questions, outperforming SOTA baselines.
+Since low-confidence responses contribute minimally, a simple summation over sampled responses yields improved calibration under mixed-answer settings, outperforming SOTA baselines while preserving strong performance on single-answer questions.

 In summary, this work advances confidence calibration from single-answer QA to a more general setting with mixed numbers of ground-truth answers.
 We introduce the MACE benchmark, conduct a comprehensive evaluation across four LLM families, and propose SCA, which achieves state-of-the-art calibration performance in this general QA scenario. \looseness=-1